egaidos/egaidos.github.io/projects.md

 <html>
 <head>
 <style>
-.image-right {
+.image-left {
-  float: right;
+  float: left;
-  margin-left: 15px; /* Adds some space between the image and the text */ }
+  margin-right: 15px; /* Adds some space between the image and the text */ }
 </style>
 </head>